PAYE

 What happens if my SRCOP allocation is wrong?

-If too much is at the second job, your main job over-taxes you at 40 percent and you under-tax at the second.
-Revenue reconciles annually via your Statement of Liability.
-To fix in real time, log in to myAccount and reallocate.
+If too much sits at the second job, your main job over-taxes you at 40% and the second under-taxes.
+Revenue reconciles annually via your Statement of Liability; to fix it in real time, reallocate in myAccount.

 Is the SRCOP the same as the Personal Allowance?

-No. Ireland does not use a Personal Allowance like the UK.
-Instead, tax credits reduce your PAYE bill.
-The SRCOP defines the 20 percent / 40 percent boundary, and tax credits then reduce the calculated PAYE before you pay.
+No. Ireland does not use a UK-style Personal Allowance.
+Tax credits reduce your PAYE bill instead.
+The SRCOP defines the 20% / 40% boundary, and tax credits then reduce the PAYE calculated before you pay.

 Run the PAYE Calculator